MBradbury/MBradbury.github.io/_projects/project-3-IoT-TRaM.md

 ---
-title: "IoT Transport and Mobility Demonstrator"
+title: "IoT Transport and Mobility Demonstrator [August 2018 - May 2019]"
 excerpt: "Demonstrating security and privacy techniques for connected autonomous vehicles in a real-world environment."
 collection: projects
 ---